-Based on our professional judgement, we determined the materiality for the financial statements as a whole to be determined on 1% of total assets, amounting to €12,000,000.
+Based on our professional judgement, we determined the materiality for the financial statements as a whole at €12,000,000 (2021/2022: €12,000,000).
+As a basis for our judgement, we used 1% of total assets.
 We used total assets as the primary benchmark, a generally accepted auditing practice, based on our analysis of the common information needs of the stakeholders.